heimrichhannot/contao-newsalert-bundle/README.md

 The bundle adds two checkboxes to the news form (at the bottom).
 You can enable or disable sending a newsalert for each article and you can undo marking an article as already send (so it will be send again).

-The management of the receivers is placed within the news section (News -> Newsalert)
+The management of the receivers is placed within the news section (News -> Newsalert).
+The overview about sent messages is fount withing the newsalert section (News -> Newsalert -> )

 ## Developers